 Many confuse “bifocal” or “trifocal” with progressive lenses.
 (Transitions®, a brand of photochromic lenses that turn dark in sunlight are also often confused with progressives.)

 The main difference is that bifocals and trifocals have a visible line in the lens.
 Progressives have a seamless, invisible design where the power “progressively” changes throughout the lens.

 Read more about the /blog/bifocals-vs-progressives/”>difference between bifocals and progressives.

 Adapting to Your Progressive Lenses

 For new wearers, get used to your new lenses gradually by increasing how much time you wear them over the first few days.
-Try not to switch between different glasses, since this will lengthen your period of adaptation.
+Try not to switch between different glasses, since this will lengthen your adaptation period.
 Remember that you’ll need to turn your head and move your eyes in order to find the “sweet spot” for the activity that you’re focusing on.

-For experienced wearers, a new pair progressives – even in the same prescription – can still have a slight adaptation period.
-This is because no two pair of progressive glasses are the same.
-For example, some people are more sensitive to viewing through multiple areas in a small lens, so switching to frames with a larger lens size can provide greater comfort and ease in adaptation.
+For experienced wearers, a new pair of progressives – even in the same prescription – can still have a slight adaptation period.
+This is because no two pairs of progressive glasses are the same.
+For example, some people are more sensitive to viewing through multiple areas in a small lens, so switching to frames with a larger lens size can provide greater comfort and ease of adaptation.